ARMmaster17/HIVEbook/Part1/part_1_an_introduction_to_hive.md

 If you wish to have nodes that operate as both slaves and nodes, it is recommended that you follow the same guidelines as in 1.2.3.
 The only exception would be dual ethernet.
 This is not recommended unless you have a good reason to.
 For optimum results, all nodes should have the same hardware layout.

 ### 1.2.5 Network layout
 If you think you can get by with Wi-Fi, all I can say is good luck.
 For a solid network, you will need an all-ethernet network.
 All nodes should be on the same subnet.
-VPN across datacenters is possible, but can lead to unpredictable results from network ping.
+VPN across data centers is possible, but can lead to unpredictable results from network ping (race conditions, discussed in part 3).
 If you are part of an enterprise environment, a dedicated router or a switch will suffice to prevent a DDoS-style knockout of your enterprise network.
 A firewall is neccesary if your network directly interfaces with other computers over the Internet.

-## 1.3 Installing the HIVE enviroment
+## 1.3 Installing the HIVE environment
 At this point, you should have at least two eliglbe nodes on a wired network of some kind.
 For each node, you will need to install the HIVE engine service, for this you have a few options.

 ### 1.3.1 Download files